This is the multi-page printable view of this section. Click here to print.

 Security Incident:

-A notable event in a Client environment detected and validated via automation or by Security Analysts.
-Security Incidents may require a response to mitigate or eliminate the identified event.
-Information related to Security Incidents are available via the Samurai MDR application and downloadable in PDF format as required.
+A notable threat to a client environment detected and validated via automation or by Security Analysts.
+Security Incidents may require a response to mitigate or eliminate the identified threat.
+Information related to Security Incidents are available via the Samurai MDR portal and downloadable in PDF format as required.

 Severity: